Air Canada signs definitive deal for Aeroplan

 Under the deal, Air Canada will also assume $1.9 billion of Aeroplan miles liability.
 The definitive agreement follows an announcement in August of a tentative sale.

-Air Canada says it has also signed agreements with TD Bank, CIBC and Visa that will see them continue to be part of the Aeroplan loyalty program.
+Air Canada said it has also signed agreements with TD Bank, CIBC and Visa that will see them stay on with the Aeroplan loyalty program.

 Under its deal, TD will pay Air Canada $622 million plus an additional $308 million that will be applied to future purchases of loyalty points.